 Stage 1 - Community Consultation and Summary

-We engaged the community to discover the needs, wants and priorities for the next four years to shape the Community Vision.
+We engaged the community to discover the needs, wants and priorities for the next four years to shape the Council Plan.

 The Council Plan 2025-2029 is a key strategic plan guiding Council's decision making and activity.
 It outlines the priorities of Council for the next 4 years in working towards the Community Vision 2045.
 The Plan is a legislative requirement under Section 90 of the Local Government Act 2020.